tuan261220/SE04-Nhom7.1/SE04-Nhom7.1-buithuy/README.md

 # SE04-Nhom7.1
-- Google Augmented Face with 2 models: Witch King and Ghost in the Shell
+- Google Augmented Face with models: Mask of shadow